If you’ve always dreamt of growing your own vegetables, you’ll be pleased to know it’s probably easier than you think.

 Green beans

 Green beans are another popular choice for new gardeners because they only need sunlight and moderately rich soil to flourish.
-And even when the soil isn’t good quality they can still do well because they fix the nitrogen levels as they grow.
+Even when the soil isn’t of good quality, they can still do well because they fix the nitrogen levels as they grow.

 There are two types of green beans: bush beans and pole beans (aka climbing beans).
-Bush beans work well in small spaces and can grow in containers and pots as well as in the ground.
+Bush beans work well in small spaces and can grow in containers, pots and the ground.
 Climbing beans grow vertically, so they’re great if you don’t have much room, though they need tall, sturdy supports.
-They can also grow in pots as well as on the ground.
+They can also grow in pots, as well as on the ground.

 Green beans are packed with vitamin C, folate, and vitamin K, and their plants are generous yielders, so you’ll have plenty of delicious fresh beans to use up in your kitchen.
 Easy varieties to grow include ‘Blue Lake’, ‘Provider’, ‘Cobra’, ‘Contender’, ‘Maxibel’, ‘Dragon Tongue’, and ‘Tongue of Fire’.